 Over the past 10+ years of operating Mommyhood101, we have worked with several companies that import European baby formulas to the United States.

 Most of the companies have come and gone, some were pushed out by new FDA labeling requirements for European formulas, and some couldn't maintain their supply chain logistics and tended to ship expired or poorly handled formula.

-The largest retailer of European baby formulas in the US is OrganicStart.com, which sells a huge variety of formulas to US customers and tends to have the best prices.
+The best prices on European baby formulas in the US were at MyOrganicCompany, which sells a huge variety of formulas to US customers and tends to have the best prices.
 Not only that, but they have free and super fast shipping, and keep their formulas in stock right here in the US for immediate shipping!
-Click this link to use our OrganicStart coupon code: mommyhood101 for a 10% discount!

 Disclaimer: To our knowledge, all ingredient and nutritional information contained in this article was accurate at the time of publication.
 We make no guarantees regarding the accuracy or timeliness of the information.
 Always read the packaging and instructions, and consult with your child's pediatrician before making nutritional and feeding decisions.
 Baby formulas manufactured and labeled for sale in Europe may or may not be approved for sale in the USA by the FDA or other regulatory bodies, so consumer discretion is advised.